 Steps in making Tibetan Yak butter lamp

-- Clean the lamp
+Clean the lamp

 The first step is to make sure the lamp is clean for reuse.
-Many time we would pile up the lamp and would clean many lamps together rather than doing it separately.
-So it is wise to check and reclean the lamp. - Putting the wick on the lamp
+We would often pile up the lamps and clean them together rather than doing it separately.
+So it is wise to check and reclean the lamp.

 While melting the butter, you will have to minimize the heat of the fire to prevent the butter from burning.
 You don’t want to overheat the butter.
-Once all the solid form of butter turns into a transparent and liquid form that is the time you will have to stop heating. - Pouring the butter on the lamp
+Once all the solid form of butter turns into a transparent and liquid form, you must stop heating.

-It is just to cool off the butter lamp before storing it away.
+Just cool off the butter lamp before storing it away.

 Butter Lamp Offering

-- Then wash your hand.
+- Then wash your hands.

 - Burn the lamp with the specially designated lighter or matches only for the butter lamp.

-- Sprinkle a clean water lamp with saying a prayer. or this Mantra (Aum Ah Hum)
+Place the lamp on a safe, flat surface without handing Khatas around. - Sprinkle a clean water lamp with saying a prayer. or this Mantra (Aum Ah Hum)

 Travel guide for the butter lamp

 Read more about Tibet Travel Information and Tibet Tours.
-Please visit our blog: Nomadictibet.com
+Please visit our blog: Nomadictibet.com.